-- Only load a front-wheel-drive vehicle
+1. Again, only load a front-wheel-drive vehicle

-- Make sure your vehicle is ready for loading
+- Make sure your vehicle is ready for loading.

 - It’s good to check the vehicle tires before loading your car, to make sure they have enough air for the road.
 You don’t want to be towing the car and get a flat tire, because you didn’t check the pressure.

-- Double-check that the tires are set, the dolly is correctly attached, and that the pins and safety chains are securely fastened
+- Double-check that the tires are set, the dolly is correctly attached, and that the pins and safety chains are securely fastened.

 - If you place too much weight in the back of your vehicle, you risk ‘whipping’ your car around on the road.
 ‘Whipping’ is when your car moves from side to side rapidly, because of an improper weight balance.